WWU Graduate Scholarships/Other Funding Sources

 Graduate Assistantship Position

 The Graduate School funds a half-time AHE Graduate Assistantship position that pays the student a quarterly stipend plus includes a partial tuition waiver.
 The AHE Graduate Assistant works 10 hours per week (which is a half time assistantship position) for the academic year (fall, winter and spring quarters).
 Each spring quarter (in May) an email is sent out to all program students from the AHE staff announcing the Graduate Assistantship position for the upcoming academic year with instructions on how to apply.
+Here is more information about Graduate Assistantships.
 The new GA must attend Graduate School orientation the Monday before classes start in September.

 AHE Graduate Workstudy Position